h34tnet/scow/README.md

 ```

-in your application, you can this looks like this:
+In your application, usage could look like this:

 ```java